MockServer UI

 Export

 The Export sub-tab lets you download captured content from the running MockServer instance.
 Pick the export to perform from the dropdown and click Download.
-Each option crosses one of two scopes — the currently registered expectations or the recorded requests MockServer has handled — with one of five file formats:
+Each option crosses one of two scopes — the currently registered expectations or the recorded requests MockServer has handled — with one of eight file formats.
+A few formats apply to only one scope (the dropdown filters itself to the scope you pick):

 | Format | Contents | Re-importable into |